 Here’s an interactive map of everything we are about to recommend, to help you find it all easily.

-The Checklist: Your second trip to Paris
+The Checklist: Your third trip to Paris

 OK, let’s tick off some checklist items.
 How many have you done?
 (Remember, the fourth trip to Paris will be on the blog next week).